jameshfisher/jameshfisher.com/_posts/2017-10-06-webgl-loading-an-image.md

 ---
 title: How to load an image in WebGL
 tags: []
+summary: "Using WebGL to load an image and swap its RGB channels with a fragment shader."
 ---

 <div><canvas id="jimmy" width="512" height="512" style="width: 256px; height: 256px;"></canvas></div>